Crowd9/omniauth-fullscreen/README.md

 end
 ```

-You can now access the OmniAuth Google OAuth2 URL: `/auth/fullscreen`
+You can now access the OmniAuth Fullscreen OAuth2 URL: `/auth/fullscreen`

 ### Devise